Azure/azure-webpubsub/docs/getting-started/work-with-azure-function/js-work-with-azure-function.md

 2. [Azure Function Core Tools(v3)](https://www.npmjs.com/package/azure-functions-core-tools)
 3. Create an Azure Web PubSub resource

-## Setup subscriber

-In Azure Web PubSub you can connect to the service and subscribe to messages through WebSocket connections.
-WebSocket is a full-duplex communication channel so service can push messages to your client in real time.
-You can use any API/library that supports WebSocket to do so.
-Here is an example in node.js:

-1. First install required dependencies:

-    ```bash
-    npm init -y
-    npm install --save ws
-    npm install --save @azure/web-pubsub
-    ```

-2. Then use WebSocket API to connect to service

-    ```javascript
-    const WebSocket = require('ws');
-    const { WebPubSubServiceClient } = require('@azure/web-pubsub');

-    async function main() {
-      if (process.argv.length !== 3) {
-        console.log('Usage: node subscribe <connection-string>');
-        return 1;
-      }

-      let serviceClient = new WebPubSubServiceClient(process.argv[2], "notification");
-      let token = await serviceClient.getAuthenticationToken();
-      let ws = new WebSocket(token.url);
-      ws.on('open', () => console.log('connected'));
-      ws.on('message', data => console.log(data));;
-    }

-    main();
-    ```

-The code above creates a WebSocket connection to connect to a hub in Azure Web PubSub.
-Hub is a logical unit in Azure Web PubSub where you can publish messages to a group of clients.

-Azure Web PubSub by default doesn't allow anonymous connection, so in the code sample we use `WebPubSubServiceClient.getAuthenticationToken()` in Web PubSub SDK to generate a url to the service that contains an access token and hub name.

-After connection is established, you will receive messages through the WebSocket connection.
-So we use `WebSocket.on('message', ...)` to listen to incoming messages.

-Now save the code above as `subscribe.js` and run it using `node subscribe "<connection-string>" <hub-name>` (`<connection-string>` can be found in "Keys" tab in Azure portal, `<hub-name>` can be any alphabetical string you like), you'll see a `connected` message printed out, indicating that you have successfully connected to the service.

-> Make sure your connection string is enclosed by quotes ("") in Linux as connection string contains semicolon.

 ## Setup publisher

 1. New a timer trigger.
 Select *node* -> *javascript* -> *Timer Trigger* -> *notifications* following prompt messages.